Blohm & Voss BV 222 Wiking: Postwar

 Three BV 222s were captured and then operated by Allied forces: C-011, C-012 and C-013.
-C-012, which was captured at Sørreisa in Norway after the end of the conflict along with V2, was flown by Captain Eric "Winkle" Brown from Norway to the RAF station at Calshot in 1946.It was assigned the RAF serial number "VP501".
+C-012, which was captured at Sørreisa in Norway after the end of the conflict along with V2, was flown by Captain Eric "Winkle" Brown from Norway to the RAF station at Calshot in 1946.
+It was assigned the RAF serial number "VP501".
 After it was tested by the Marine Aircraft Experimental Establishment at Felixstowe, it was operated by No. 201 Squadron until 1947, when it was scrapped.

 C-011 and C-013 were captured by US forces.
 On 15 August and again on 20 August 1945, a US Navy pilot performed test flights in one of them, accompanied by a German flight crew.
 During two flights with a combined flight time of 38 minutes, four engine fires occurred.
 Spares were plentiful but of exceptionally poor quality.
 Not deemed airworthy, it was sunk by a US Navy destroyer.
 Other reports claim another US-captured aircraft was shipped to the US and may have been flown.
 Its fate is unknown.

 V2 briefly wore US markings in 1946 but retained identification markings from the original V5 aircraft for Operation Schatzgräber.
 V2 was scuttled by the British who filled it with scrap to weigh it down.
-V2 is on the seabed in Trondheimsfjord between Ilsvika and Munkholmen in 318 m of water, seemed to be well preserved due to low oxygen levels in the water.
+V2 is on the seabed in Trondheimsfjord between Ilsvika and Munkholmen in 318 m of water, and seemed to be well preserved due to low oxygen levels in the water.
 There were plans to raise and restore it.
-However, it was videotaped in 2023 by Blueye Robotics, there is now severe deterioration, and coral is growing on the wreck.
-Historian Knut Sivertsen, advisor at Justismuseet in Trondheim stated in 2023 that it is probably too big to salvage, and there are no plans to do so.
+However, it was videotaped in 2023 by Blueye Robotics, showing that there is now severe deterioration, and coral is growing on the wreck.
+Historian Knut Sivertsen, advisor at Justismuseet in Trondheim, stated in 2023 that it is probably too big to salvage, and there are no plans to do so.